acemonstertoys/bylaws/AMTBylaws.md

 SECTION 2.
 QUALIFICATIONS OF MEMBERS

 The qualifications for membership in this corporation are as follows:
-Any person is qualified to become a member of this corporation.
+Any person is qualified to become a member of this corporation unless previously expelled.

 SECTION 3.
 ADMISSION OF MEMBERS